The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: The Illustris-TNG simulations

 In the smallest simulation, i.e. TNG50-2-Dark, dark matter particles have a mass of $2.9 \times 10^{6} \; h^{-1}\, \mathrm{M}_{\odot}$, meaning that the mass resolution is at least two orders of magnitude better than the studies mentioned above \citep{bruniComputingGeneralrelativisticEffects2014a,thomasFullyNonlinearPostFriedmann2015,thomasGravityNonlinearScales2015,barrera-hinojosaVectorModesLCDM2021, adamekGeneralRelativityCosmic2016}.
 On the other hand, the largest simulation is used to ensure consistency with these works.
 Higher-resolution simulations, such as TNG50-1-Dark, provide finer details but will not be employed due to the prohibitive computational cost of extracting the relevant fields.

-The simulations have been evolved from redshift $z=127$ and assuming the Planck$2015$ cosmology \citep{planckcollaborationPlanck2015Results2016}, with a Hubble parameter $h =0.6774$, matter density parameter $\Omega_\mathrm{m} = 0.3089$, and dark energy density parameter $\Omega_\Lambda = 0.6911$.
-Multiple snapshots from $z=20$ to $z=0$ are available, in order to investigate the time evolution of the vector potential.
+The \WB{IllustrisTNG} simulations \WB{were} evolved from redshift $z=127$ and assuming the Planck$2015$ cosmology \citep{planckcollaborationPlanck2015Results2016}\footnote{\WB{Note that the Planck2018 cosmology was not yet available when the IllustrisTNG project started.}}, with a Hubble parameter $h =0.6774$, matter density parameter $\Omega_\mathrm{m} = 0.3089$, and dark energy density parameter $\Omega_\Lambda = 0.6911$.
+Multiple snapshots from $z=20$ to $z=0$ are available \WB{on request, and we used them} in order to investigate the time evolution of the vector potential.
 In future works, the use of the IllustrisTNG suite will also straightforwardly facilitate the extension to the hydrodynamical counterpart of the simulations in order to investigate the role of baryons in this context, which has yet to be evaluated in the literature.